 Cart abandonment is the number one perplexing issue for eCommerce merchants and can be a result of a few different bumps in the shopping experience.
 Unexpectedly high shipping costs, forcing online shoppers to register or create a new account, or asking their preferences or opinions before they check out are all deal-breakers for many consumers.
 Requiring too many inputs leads to dropouts.

 Instead, consider inviting them to share their information in a post-purchase window or follow-up email, when they’re feeling the warm glow of a deal well done.

 Credit card fraud is on the rise, along with identity theft and data breaches, and there are clear links between the growth of eCommerce, scamming and cybercrime globally, according to the Australian Payments Clearing Association.

 Critical to the seamless story is not allowing a would-be customer a moment of hesitation about their online safety.
 Putting their minds at ease requires sending instant signals of trust.
 Beyond the PayPal logo, which is known for safety and security, you can be sure everyone gets the message by displaying a padlock at checkout or explaining the security benefits of paying with PayPal on your website.

-PayPal One Touch™ and PayPal Checkout are designed to speed your customers through a simple, secure and seamless checkout experience.
+PayPal Checkout is designed to speed your customers through a simple, secure and seamless checkout experience.
 And the benefits go 2 ways with stats showing up to 82% better checkout conversions with PayPal Checkout.*

 The contents of this site are provided for informational purposes only.
 The information in this article does not constitute legal, financial, IT, business or investment advice of any kind and is not a substitute for any professional advice.
 You should always obtain independent, professional accounting, financial, IT and legal advice before making any business decision.